nicfan139/squadtrax/README.md

 Designed for individuals participating in a university/local league to keep track of their teams, games and more...

-Basically I built this because I think IMLeagues is terrible, and wanted to see if I could build something similar from scratch with a more intuitive UI/UX layout.

-This is just a concept dashboard UI built with [Next.js](https://nextjs.org/).
+This is just a dashboard UI concept with static data, built with [Next.js](https://nextjs.org/).

 ## Installation